 Canola oil and vegetable oil aren’t your only options when it comes to cooking!
 Other healthy plant-based options for fats include the following.

-Grapeseed oil has a smoke point that is medium-high, meaning that you can use it safely for a variety of different types of cooking.
-According to the Cleveland Clinic it has a ratio of 73 percent polyunsaturated fats, 17 percent monounsaturated fats, and 10 percent saturated fats.
-It’s a great multipurpose oil to use.
+Grapeseed oil has a smoke point that’s medium high, meaning that you can use it safely for a variety of different types of cooking.

 With a more balanced ratio of monounsaturated and polyunsaturated fats, sesame oil is best used when heated only very lightly or not at all.
 You can also use it in salads and no-cook dishes to preserve the nutrients.